moazzamali08/Assignment/README.md

 #### Pre-Requisites

 - Docker should be installed on the system
-- Open Command Line where Dockerfile is placed
+- Open Command Line and Go to the directory where Dockerfile is placed

 ### Run all tests in Docker